kelvins/awesome-mlops/README.md

 *Tools related to data validation.*

 * [Cerberus](https://github.com/pyeve/cerberus) - Lightweight, extensible data validation library for Python.
+* [Cleanlab](https://github.com/cleanlab/cleanlab) - Python library for data-centric AI and machine learning with messy, real-world data and labels.
 * [Great Expectations](https://greatexpectations.io) - A Python data validation framework that allows to test your data against datasets.
 * [JSON Schema](https://json-schema.org/) - A vocabulary that allows you to annotate and validate JSON documents.
 * [TFDV](https://github.com/tensorflow/data-validation) - An library for exploring and validating machine learning data.